tristanic/isolde/isolde/docs/source/tutorials/intro/isolde_intro.rst

 Once your selection is to your satisfaction, go ahead and click play to correct them.
 You may choose to do this while everything is moving - or, if you prefer, you can queue up all the flips with the simulation paused.
-Just **ctrl-click** on a C-alpha C-terminal to a *cis* bond, click the *cis<-->trans* button, and move on to the next.
+Just **ctrl-click** on a C-alpha C-terminal to a *cis* bond, then **ctrl-shift-click** on the C-alphas for the other *cis* bonds you see.
 A handy way to remember which peptide bond will flip is to keep in mind that if you've selected an alpha carbon, the flip will be applied to the nitrogen directly bonded to it.
+Now, type the command `isolde cisflip sel`__ in the command line.
 You will not see a visual indicator that a flip of this type is pending, but you'll see the results once you resume the simulation by pressing the play button.
 If you accidentally flip one you didn't mean to, it's typically no big deal - just flip it right back.

+__ cxcmd:isolde\ cisflip\ sel

 Once these flips are done, You will also most likely find that you need to adjust the sidechains of Thr150 and Lys151 (although in some cases these correct